Security & privacy

 Argon2id

 Key derivation.
 Memory-hard, side-channel resistant.
-The client's master password is stretched to a 256-bit key with parameters calibrated per device, so phone, laptop and desktop each spend ~1 second deriving — but a brute-force attacker spends prohibitively more.
+The client's master password is stretched to a 256-bit key with parameters calibrated per device, so phone, laptop and desktop each spend about a second deriving the key.
+A brute-force attacker spends prohibitively more.

 XChaCha20